microsoft/ODBC-Specification/ODBC 4.0.md

 Unless the [SQL_GD_CONCURRENT](#361-SQL_GD_CONCURRENT-bit-for-sql_getdata_extensions) bit within SQL_GETDATA_EXTENSIONS is specified, a subsequent call to retrieve data using SQLGetData, SQLFetch, SQLFetchScroll, or SQLNextColumn on the parent handle or a different nested statement handle implicitly closes the statement handle.
 If `SQL_GD_CONCURRENT` is specified, a subsequent call to retrieve data on the child statement handle does not affect any other statement handle.

-A subsequent call to SQLFreeHandle for a statement handle implicitly closes and frees all child statement handles.
+Closing a statement handle implicitly closes and frees all child statement handles.

 Calling SQLGetNestedHandle for a non-structured or collection valued column, or calling SQLGetData on a structured or collection-valued column, returns `SQL_ERROR` with SQLState `07009`, Invalid descriptor index.